 In today’s world mobiles are lifelines.
 It’s everywhere – even on a Childs’ hand.
-However, no matter who many types of positive qualities one side of this story has – there are plenty of negative qualities too.
+However, no matter how many types of positive qualities one side of this story has, there are plenty of negative qualities too.

 It’s been a couple of months now that I had quit using mobile phones.
 It might seem on the surface that it’s tough, but it’s not, and I am really happy that I have left it.

 Start from Day One: If you’re planning to do it for a month – it’s better if you would give up.
 It will not work.
 Make a shorter plan.
 It would be three days or could be one day’s plan– depends on you.
 In my case, I will go with day 1.

 - Or Take the SIM card out of it.